Links to a range of useful information.

 AHEAD

-Ahead provides information for students with a disability about accessing college or further education, supports available while in college and seeking employment after college.
-The AHEAD website provides a wide range of information and students can also contact the AHEAD information officer with queries about disability in 3rd level education or employment.
+AHEAD provides information for students with a disability on accessing college or further education, supports available while in college, and seeking employment after college.
+Students can also contact the AHEAD information officer with queries about disability in 3rd level education or employment.

 Mental Health